Sanel-R/plant_classification_using_leaves_recognition/README.md

 Author: Sanele Rudolph Mkhize

-This is mini-project for image processing University of KwaZulu-Natal.
-The source code used for this leaf classification have been acknowledged, I included the research paper for this mini-project.

-The source code was adjusted accordingly to be used on a dataset obtained from leafsnap.
+This is mini-project for image processing plant classification using leaves University of KwaZulu-Natal.
+The source code used for this leaf classification have been acknowledged.The source code was adjusted accordingly to be used on a dataset obtained from leafsnap.

-NB: Please ensure before running the source code you have installed appropiate packages.
-Personal email address is in the paper.
+NB: Please ensure before running the source code you install the packages.